blackducksoftware/synopsys-detect/README.md

 ## Documentation

-All documentation for hub-packman located on our public [Black Duck Confluence](https://blackducksoftware.atlassian.net/wiki/display/INTDOCS/)
+All documentation is located on our public [Black Duck Confluence](https://blackducksoftware.atlassian.net/wiki/display/INTDOCS/)